Skip to main content

 Overview

-The Node.js SDK is designed for server-side tracking where users are already authenticated.
-Unlike browser tracking, server events:
+The Node.js SDK is designed for server-side tracking where you have user identity.
+It supports:

-• Support batching - Events are queued and sent efficiently
+• Efficient batching - Events are queued and sent in batches

 Use server-side tracking for events that happen in your backend: subscription changes, feature usage from APIs, background jobs, etc.